walkerford/chainlink-bridge-project/chainlink-project.md

 1. Transaction discovery

-The transaction discovery application takes in source chain events, pools those events into a single transaction record, and then submits that record onto the destination chain.
+The transaction discovery application takes in source chain events, pools those events into a single transaction attestation, and then submits that attestation onto the destination chain.

-2. Transaction Validation
+2. Attestation Validation

 The validation application monitors both source and destination for irregularities.
-A node running validation software signs off on valid transaction records.
-Upon finding an invalid transaction record, the application can submit a fraud notification, which could pause a given component of the network, or trigger slashing or other consequences to nodes associated with the transaction.
+A node running validation software signs off on valid transaction attestations.
+Upon finding an invalid transaction attestation, the application can submit a fraud notification, which could pause a given component of the network, or trigger slashing or other consequences to nodes associated with the transaction.

 3. Transaction Finality

-The finality application monitors the destination chain for transaction records that are posted by discovery and approved by the validation.
+The finality application monitors the destination chain for transaction attestations that are posted by discovery and approved by the validation.
 Once all approvals have been committed to the chain, the finality application submits a request to the router contract, which will trigger the token transfer from token custody to the destination address.

 This application needs to pay for gas on the destination chain.
 It will therefore need to have a wallet with funds which have either been pre-funded or are funded as an automatic process of converting its LINK proceeds into native token through connection with an exchange.